-None of our Trustees receive remuneration or other benefits from their work with the charity.
+None of our Trustees receive remuneration or other benefits from their work with the Charity however some Trustees are reimbursed for expenses incurred as a Trustee.
 Any personal interest between a Trustee or senior manager and the charity's activities must be disclosed to the full Board of Trustees in the same way as any other contractual relationship with a related party.
 Transactions with related parties are disclosed in note 21 to the accounts.
-The charities wholly owned subsidiary Cope Marketing Ltd was established for non-primary trading activities and when available covenants its profits to the charity.
+The charity's wholly owned subsidiary Cope Marketing Ltd was established for non-primary trading activities and when available covenants its profits to the Charity.
+This subsidiary has not traded in the year.